-Note: the above image was taken after the bath had finished the calibration from 33 to 16 degrees
+Note: the above image was taken after the bath had finished the calibration from 33 to 16 degrees management of the calibration data.)

 Running the calibration

 - Run essential.exe in C:\temp This program mimics key strokes on your pc to stop it hibernating. - Start the calibration on the 30 second mark of the minute. (this is to assist in the data